OpenSSL is a widely used library that handles network connection security by SSL/TLS.

 Usually, OpenSSL offers 2 different connection SSL/TLS types:

 - authenticated, with certificate handling.

-Usually we are working with the second one, with the authentication of both client & server.
+Usually, we are working with the second one, with the authentication of both the client & the server.

 On the client-side, a private key and its certificate shall be provided.

 On the server-side a certificate shall be provided.

 All these certificates shall be related to a CA root (ie the last one of the certificate chain shall be a CA one).

 Usually, they are saved in PEM format (.pem, .crt, .key) and they usually are placed into a folder ‘PEM’ (usually into the program folder).
 This folder also contains all CA certificates that are indirectly used during the verifications.